What is a Bond?

 Definition:

-A bond is like an IOU that’s issued by a company, government, or institution in exchange for cash, and it’s tradable in financial markets, similar to a stock.
+A bond is like an IOU that’s issued by a company, government, or institution in exchange for cash, and they trade in their own secondary market.

 🤔 Understanding bonds